jainam12345/alx-system_engineering-devops/0x02-shell_redirections/README.md

-20-hiago - Script to delet characters using tr -d 21-reverse - Script to reverse string 22-users_and_homes - Script to get and sort by columns
+20-hiago - Script to delet characters using tr -d 21-reverse - Script to reverse string 22-users_and_homes - Script to get and sort by columns 100-empty_casks - Script to find empty files and dirs